World Intellectual Property Indicators: IP Statistics by IP office or by country of origin

 Applications received by offices from resident and non-resident applicants are referred to as office data, whereas applications filed by applicants at their national or regional office (resident applications) or at a foreign office (applications filed abroad) are referred to as origin data.
 For statistical purposes, WIPO defines the origin of an IP application to be the country or territory of residence of the first named applicant in the application.

 Due to the nature of the regional offices, the WIPI may use an equivalent count concept for some indicators when reporting data by country of origin.
 When this counting method is used, an application filed at a regional IP office is equivalent to filing an application in every member state of that office.
 To calculate the number of equivalent applications for the African Intellectual Property Organization (OAPI), the Eurasian Patent Organization (EAPO), the Benelux Office for Intellectual Property (BOIP), the European Union Intellectual Property Office (EUIPO) and the GCC Patent Office, each application is multiplied by the corresponding number of member states.
 For example, an application filed at the EUIPO in 2022 by an applicant residing outside the EU is counted as 27 applications abroad – equal to the number of EU member countries, whereas an application filed by an EU resident results in a count of 1 resident application and 26 applications abroad.
 However, the African Regional Intellectual Property Organization (ARIPO), the European Patent Office (EPO) and the Eurasian Patent Organization (EAPO) do not register applications with an automatic region-wide applicability.
 Therefore, for these offices, each application is counted as one application abroad, if the applicant does not reside within a member state, or as one resident application and one application abroad, if the applicant resides within a member state.

-Latest filing trends by country of origin
+List (Descending order)

+As of 2024, the following list ranks countries based on their annual patent grants and applications: